tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/CJA-Dashboards.md

 **Add Freeform Panel**

-1. Let's jump right in and start building a dashboard.
+1. Let's start building a dashboard.
 2. Ensure that the "DV 001" Data View is selected in the Data View selector
 3. Set Reporting Date Range to March 18-30, 2020 from table below and click "Apply".